It was a cold one, but I got through it!

 What are the key elements of a dynamic shooting stage?

-What is muzzle discipline in competitive shooting?
+Why is muzzle discipline crucial in dynamic shooting?

 More Range & Competition Videos You Might Like